👆My Path👇

 Image Graphics Co.
 (My First Design Job)

-Jheri got his first job in Graphic Design at a small design studio in Oakland, California.
+Michael got his first job in Graphic Design at a small design studio in Oakland, California.
 Back then, computers were slower and relatively more expensive.
-Jheri learned to design on a small black and white screen using Super Paint on a Mac SE/30 and ran the mail merge for the studio's marketing campaign using Microsoft Word.
+Michael learned to design on a small black and white screen using Super Paint on a Mac SE/30 and ran the mail merge for the studio's marketing campaign using Microsoft Word.
 The company was attempting a Work from Home model and if only A.I. had been available then, we could have done it, successfully.
 Work from Home offices are less likely to suffer a pandemic and less likely to spread infectious disease between workers.

 -